sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 The overall **Performance Rating** is a combination of Skills and Values-based performance.

-### Rating definitions

-Your **skill-based rating** is directly tied to outcomes and indicates how well you execute across the spectrum of core competencies in your role/level, over the review period.
-Your **values-based rating** indicates how well you exhibited our company values over the review period.
-Teammates, regardless of level, are expected to be leaders in our values.
-Those who demonstrate the most impact at Sourcegraph will not only regularly move the company forward through the work they complete, but will also do so in a way that exemplifies our values.

-You will receive a Performance Rating and a Values Rating, as well as a written review document from your Manager summarizing your achievements, strengths, and development areas.

-We do not stack rank Teammates but, rather, calibrate across the organization to achieve anticipated rating distributions.
-While we do not force distribution, we anticipate the following Teammate distribution, on average:

 ## Rating definitions

 Your **skill-based rating** is directly tied to outcomes and indicates how well you execute across the spectrum of core competencies in your role/level, over the review period.
 Your **values-based rating** indicates how well you exhibited our company values over the review period.
 Teammates, regardless of level, are expected to be leaders in our values.
 Those who demonstrate the most impact at Sourcegraph will not only regularly move the company forward through the work they complete, but will also do so in a way that exemplifies our values.